ClientEarth Privacy Notice

 • Usage Data: information that allows us to see how you use the ClientEarth website or mobile applications.
 This includes your IP address, geographical location, browser type and version, operating system, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your use.

-• Lifestyle and other demographic insight information: information which allows us to improve the user experience of our website, provide a better service and target our campaigns.
-This includes information such as marital status, gender, date of birth, dietary requirements, education and career information, areas of interest and an estimate of your assets / earnings.
+• Lifestyle and other demographic insight information: information which allows us to understand the characteristics of our supporters, and target our campaigns and fundraising to people who are likely to want to be involved with ClientEarth.
+This could include information such as marital status, gender, education and career information, areas of interest and an estimate of your assets / earnings.

 Sources we collect your personal data from